JasonTrespel/pythonexs/Lists_Challenge.md

 **Bonus 2**

 The list of TLG students for the course is consistently changing.
-Classes size can expand or diminish with each teaching.
+Class sizes can expand or diminish with each teaching (although the expectation is that classes will grow!).
 Set the `num` variable to account for changing list lengths, without having to manually recode the list range.
 Finally, code the input() to allow the user to type a number beginning from 1 (users don't like to think about zero-indexing).
 Hint - Check the Python built-in functions.